 Established by the PGA of America in 1929, it has become the body for professional and club players for the annual flagship series.

-Some of the biggest competitions and tours are spread across the calendar month with it attracting world-class golfers from around the world to compete.
-The major tours are listed below:
+Some of the biggest competitions and tours are spread across the calendar month with it attracting world-class golfers from around the world to compete and betting on golf tournaments is hugely popular.
+The major tournaments are listed below:

 - The US Masters